erangalds/ucsc-elastic-simple/machine-learning-using-elasticsearch/machine-learning-using-elasticsearch.md

 Once the data view is created with the right index and data set is selected with the correct time range, the next step is to configure the machine learning job.

 Let's select COUN(Event_Rate), where we are asking to count the number of events in the time series data set to find anomalies.
+The COUNT function will take into account both high and low count anomalies, both of which are interesting from an analysis perspective.

 ![Select COUNT(Event Rate)](/machine-learning-using-elasticsearch/images/17-choose-event-rate-count-as-the-field.png)

 Next, we need to configure the buckt size.
 Elasticsearch will break the data set into multiple segments based on the bucket size to determine the anomaly.
 The bucket size can be allowed to be auto detected by elasticsearch.
 But for this scenario, let us select 1 minute (1m) as the bucket size.
+The bucket span determines how the time series data is grouped for the analysis.
+Smaller the bucket span more granular will be the analysis.
+But that will create a large number of buckets and therefore the analysis will be more resource intensive.
+On the otherhand larger the bucket span , less extreme anomalies may be suppressed.

 ![Select 1m as bucket size](/machine-learning-using-elasticsearch/images/18-choose-1m-as-bucket-span.png)